Nuitka/Nuitka-website/site/posts/nuitka-release-067.rst

    openSUSE versions 15 and higher.

--  Windows: Using short path names to interact with Scons avoids problems with unicode paths in all cases.
+-  Windows: Using short path names to interact with Scons avoids problems with Unicode paths in all cases.

 -  macOS: The usage of ``install_name_tool`` could sometimes fail due to length limits, we now increase it at link time.